obinnafranklinduru/obinnafranklinduru/README.md

 [![AWS](https://img.shields.io/badge/-AWS-232F3E?style=flat-square&logo=amazon-aws&logoColor=white)](https://aws.amazon.com/)

 ### NOTABLE PROJECTS:
+- **[LottoGenesis](https://github.com/obinnafranklinduru/LottoGenesis)**: LottoGenesis is a decentralized lottery system on the Ethereum blockchain, ensuring transparency and security through smart contracts.
+It uses Chainlink VRF for randomness and Chainlink Keepers for automation.
+Participants enter the lottery, and at defined intervals, a random winner receives the prize pool.

 - **[EthFund](https://github.com/obinnafranklinduru/ethfund)**: EthFund smart contract is a decentralized funding platform that allows users to contribute Ether (ETH) to a project or individual.
 It uses Chainlink price feeds to ensure contributions meet a minimum USD threshold and leverages OpenZeppelin's libraries for secure smart contract development on the Ethereum blockchain..

 - **[Online Marketplace Backend System](https://github.com/obinnafranklinduru/online-marketplace-system)**: Designed to power a dynamic online marketplace, enabling seamless buying and selling experiences.
 Utilizes Node.js, AWS Services, MongoDB, PostgreSQL, Docker, Serverless Framework, and JWT for secure authentication.